Is It Better to Unsubscribe or Mark as Spam? What 16 Email Experts Say

 Protect Inbox from Deceptive Senders

 As someone who handles hundreds of emails every week from operations, vendors, and security notifications, I can assure you that the quickest way to get flagged as spam is by spoofing sender familiarity.
 I recently received an email that appeared to be from a CI/CD provider we use, but it was actually a marketing campaign with a spoofed subject line.
-It also seemed to be an alert.
 That one got flagged immediately.

 If an email appears to be manipulative even before I open it, that tells me all I need to know.
 Marketers need to realize that B2B readers are not only protective of their inboxes but are also managing live systems.
 We view any sort of feigned urgency or misdirection as a red flag, particularly when trust is involved in the sales process.